WILLE-DAC/wip/V Imperium by-laws.md

 I. 1% of the total of the generated dividends at the end of the fiscal year are given and shared equally between KREDIT members.

 II.
-At the end of each fiscal year, a % of the sum of the dividends generated by the DAO return to the investors in proportion to their stake.
+At the end of each fiscal year, a % of the sum of the dividends generated by the DAC return to the investors in proportion to their stake.

 ## Temporary provisions